 New Zealand has adopted ADAS as the basis for certifying divers in NZ.
-Information on the arrangements for occupational diving in NZ are to be found in the Department of Labour Guidelines for Occupational Diving 2004.
+Information on the arrangements for occupational diving in NZ are to be found in the Occupational Diving Guidelines.

 ADAS certification is a mandatory requirement for all persons wishing to work as divers in the Australian offshore petroleum and minerals mining industries.

 The Offshore Petroleum and Greenhouse Gas Storage Act 2006 (OPGGSA) is a Commonwealth Government Act, jointly administered by the Commonwealth Government and the relevant adjacent State/Territory Government and applied in adjacent State/Territory waters through mirror legislation enacted by the State/Territory government.

 The OPGGSA addresses all licensing, health, safety, environmental and royalty issues for offshore petroleum exploration and development operations beyond 3 nautical miles from the coast.

 For offshore oil and gas diving operations, the Offshore Petroleum (Safety) Regulations 2009 apply to all Australian waters outside of the three nautical mile line (except for islands or reef systems regarded as State or Territory land).
 These goal setting regulations are underpinned and further defined by the Guidelines for Complying with the PSLA 2005.